Buyer's Guides

 Indica vs Sativa vs Hybrid

-Walk into any licensed New York cannabis dispensary in 2026 and you will see strain jars labeled indica, sativa, or hybrid.
-The labels are useful shorthand at the counter, the labels are required on every NYS-licensed package, and the labels are imperfect predictors of how a specific cultivar will affect a specific consumer.
-The framework that matters more than the label in modern cannabis science is the chemovar, the combination of cannabinoid content and terpene profile that drives the actual effect experience.
-This page walks through what the labels originally meant, what cross-breeding did to the genetic distinction, what the chemovar framework looks like, and how to use the labels at the dispensary counter without overweighting them.
+Walk into any licensed New York cannabis dispensary and you will see strain jars labeled indica, sativa, or hybrid.
+Those labels are useful shorthand at the counter and required on every licensed package, but they are only rough predictors of how a given cultivar will affect a given person.
+What tracks the real effect more closely is the chemovar: the mix of cannabinoid content and terpene profile in a particular plant.
+This page covers what the labels originally meant, what decades of cross-breeding did to the distinction, what the chemovar framework is, and how to use the labels at the counter without leaning on them too hard.

 Read →Live Rosin vs Live Resin